VicentePerezSoloviev/EDAspy/docs/source/index.rst

    3. Multivariate continuous EDA.
 Complex problems in which dependencies among variables have to be modelled with a probabilistic model such as Gaussian Bayesian networks (in this case)

+   4. Multivariate continuous EDA with no evidences.
+New individuals are sampled from a multivariate gaussian distribution

 Easy examples
 #############

 Requirements
 ############

-To use multivariate continuous EDA R installation is needed, with the following libraries c("bnlearn", "dbnR", "data.table").
+To use multivariate continuous EDA using Bayesian networks, R installation is needed, with the following libraries c("bnlearn", "dbnR", "data.table").

 To use both univariate EDAs there is no need to install R.